WHAT WE DO

 Chords That Bind

 Chords That Bind pairs incarcerated parents with Storyteller & Music Instructors to create a unique song for their young child.
-A recording of the parent singing is inserted in a stuffed animal and delivered to the child.
+A recording of the parent singing to their child is inserted in a stuffed animal and delivered to the child.
+The stuffed animals are made by formerly incarcerated men and women in Sewing Workshops that teach entrepreneurial and professional skills.
+Prism Reform is working with the NYS Department of Corrections & Community Supervision (DOCCS), and with the Brooklyn District Attorney’s Community Resources & Re-Entry Bureau, to run a pilot of the program.
+LEARN MORE HERE

 LEARN MORE HERE